 Yes, I was homeless.
-The details are ones that I would like to keep private (because, yes, they still hurt), but basically what happened were some family issues.
+Basically what happened was that my mom was in a mood, and coerced my little sister to send me some very vicious messages.
+Words that likened me to the worst of the worst.
+Typical of my mother.
 Needless to say, I packed up what I could fit into two garbage bags and walked down my parent’s gravel driveway and sat down on the sidewalk.
 I called Linda.

 “On my way,” she said.

 We drove to the church, where the Bishop had already made living arrangements for me.
-One thing I figured out quickly: Mormon’s take care of their own.
 There was a childless couple living on the other side of town, and they gave me their entire second floor.
 “Stay as long as you need,” they offered.
 Things were a little awkward.
 We ate dinner with small talk.
 I lied a lot.
 I said I was in school.
 I said I had a job.
 I told them I was somebody.
 But it made them happy, and that made me happy.
 I spent a lot of time watching ‘Teen Mom’ upstairs and eating Twinkies.

 A week later, I convinced a friend of mine to give me $300 so that I could move out.
 A strange girl had an empty room in a dumpy apartment 20 miles North, and I resolved to fill it.
 With the money in hand, I packed up my garbage bags and bid my farewells.
 Dan Emiger (the man who hosted my meetings with the missionaries, which I wrote about in Part 2) drove me over to my parent’s house to pick up the rest of my belongings.
 No words were spoken.
 It was sad.
 I cried when I got back into the truck.

 “The devil is appearing now, trying to pull you away,” Dan said, trying to comfort me.

 I think the devil is always with me, I wanted to say.
 Instead, I just nodded.